LeeMorinUCF/ECP3004S21/demo_23_PP_Ch_17_Databases/README.md

  661157), ('Western Europe', 387933), ('Japan', 100562)]

 ```
+Since we have all studied sorting algorithms,
+we might be tempted to sort the returned list in Python.
+Instead, sorting it within your SQL query takes advantage of the fact that
+entries in the databased are stored in a particular order that makes it easier to sort.
+Also, in practice, the database is usually housed on much more powerful computing system,
+which is especially useful if you have large tables
+that need to be sorted within intermediate calculations.
+It is better to transfer the smallest file in its final form.

 ### Query Conditions

+Note that we referred to the use of the ```ORDER``` qualifier as a *clause*.
+This is consistent with the notion that the statements are much like
+instructions in the English language:
+extra qualifications are appended as clauses
+(although sometimes the query is more like a run-on sentence).

 You can select a subset of rows with the ```WHERE``` clause.
 This precedes a Boolean expression that uses one or more of